 Dancing Squares: Filled with living instruments, like the woman who stretches out her left arm to become a harp or the halfling whose belly paunch can be played like a bongo drum, these places are usually filled with freakish revelry that can range from sickeningly sweet waltzes to sultry tangos.
-Usually, a trio of sirens (you could use harpies instead) runs the dancing square, although they are under strict orders not to eat anyone who did not ask to be eaten.
+Usually, a trio of sirens runs the dancing square, although they are under strict orders not to eat anyone who did not ask to be eaten.

 Feasting Tents: Renowned for serving rare Termanan wines, ales, roasted meats, perfumes, peppers, roots, herbs, and spices, the Feasting Tents are a popular destination.
-With so many refugees in the city, citizens wander into the tents to drink their problems away and eat until pesky neighbors are no longer an issue (or no longer neighbors at all...).
-Painted mirth jacks serve the food.
-A successful DC 20 Wisdom (Perception) check might reveal the jacks pull meat out of hidden pouches and folds within their own flesh.
+With so many refugees